hemantksingh/messup-learn/Distributed Systems/Monitoring and Observability.md

 Instrumentation uses patterns that allow for optimal aggregation.
 Essentially answering the unknown unknowns.
 Rather than only the known unknowns when we observe the system.

 The benefit of this approach is two-fold:

-- The component - and as an extension, the software engineer that writes it - knows the most about what is going on during that invocation and the context around it to produce a useful telemetry dataset
+* The component - and as an extension, the software engineer that writes it - knows the most about what is going on during that invocation and the context around it to produce a useful telemetry dataset
-- All the useful information is applied - and indexed - at creation and ingestion time.
-No further optimization or transformation of the telemetry data is needced.
+* All the useful information is applied - and indexed - at creation and ingestion time.
+No further optimization or transformation of the telemetry data is needed.

 #### Instrument code as a primary concern